vicramon/ember-tutorial/chapters/searching-leads.md

 `searchedLeads` gets the search string and lower cases it.
 It then runs `filter` on `this`, which is the list of leads, and returns the leads where the full name includes the search string.

-`searchedLeads` needs to depend on `thiseach.fullName', which means that the property will be updated whenever the full name of any lead changes.
+`searchedLeads` needs to depend on `this.each.fullName', which means that the property will be updated whenever the full name of any lead changes.

 ## Try It